TechnicalPursuit/TIBET-Examples/pizza/README.md

 1634526311463 [7] TDS Application Started (server)
 ```

-_NOTE: to use a different port use the --port flag: tibet start --port NNNN._
+NOTE: to use a different port use the --port flag: `tibet start --port NNNN`.

+#### TIBET Client Application

 Once the server starts you'll see lines similar to those above.
 Use the first
-link marked (dev) to open the application home page in your default browser:
+link marked (dev) to open the application home page:

 ```
 http://127.0.0.1:1407#?boot.profile=development
 ```

-_NOTE: Chromium-based browsers (Chrome, Edge Chromium, etc) are recommended._

-The primary application interface should resemble this screenshot:
+While the application is starting the browser will display a progress bar.
+Upon
+completion you'll see the application's home page UI:

 <img src="./public/media/pizza-pizza-empty.png"/>